pcboy/wordref/README.md

 # Wordref

-Wordref is a tiny wrapper for the WordReference API.
+Wordref is a tiny gem to get a translation from Word reference (no API key needed).
 You can translate words from one language to another (Note that Wordreference only supports FROM English and TO english translations)

 ## Installation